Kstuart1992/MLPy-Notebook_MSVersion/contrib/RAPIDS/README.md

-﻿## How to use the RAPIDS on AzureML materials
+## How to use the RAPIDS on AzureML
-### Setting up requirements
+### Setting up
-The material requires the use of the Azure ML SDK and of the Jupyter Notebook Server to run the interactive execution.
-Please refer to instructions to [setup the environment.](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#local "Local Computer Set Up") Follow the instructions under **Local Computer**, make sure to run the last step: <span style="font-family: Courier New;">pip install \<new package\></span> with <span style="font-family: Courier New;">new package = progressbar2  (pip install progressbar2)</span>
+This equires the use of the Azure ML SDK and of the Jupyter Notebook Server to run the interactive execution.
+The altered notebook can be seen in concept below through MS Doc's just navigate to the local enviorment set-up and you can see the placed I make note of in this libray.

+MS Native: [setup the environment.](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#local "Local Computer Set Up") Follow the instructions under **Local Computer**, make sure to run the last step: <span style="font-family: Courier New;">pip install \<new package\></span> with <span style="font-family: Courier New;">new package = progressbar2  (pip install progressbar2)</span>

-After following the directions, the user should end up setting a conda environment (<span style="font-family: Courier New;">myenv</span>)that can be activated in an Anaconda prompt
+After, you should set-up a conda environment (<span style="font-family: Courier New;">myenv</span>)that can be activated in an Anaconda prompt

+Requirments for Cloud:
+  - Azure Subscription
-The user would also require an Azure Subscription with a Machine Learning Services quota on the desired region for 24 nodes or more (to be able to select a vmSize with 4 GPUs as it is used on the Notebook) on the desired VM family ([NC\_v3](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ncv3-series),  [NC\_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ncv2-series), [ND](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nd-series) or [ND_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ndv2-series-preview)), the specific vmSize to be used within the chosen family would also need to be whitelisted for Machine Learning Services usage.
+  - Machine Learning Services
+    - Quota on the desired region for at least 24 nodes (select a vmSize with 4 GPUs for the Notebook) on the desired VM family ([NC\_v3](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ncv3-series),  [NC\_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ncv2-series), [ND](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nd-series) or [ND_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ndv2-series-preview)), <- GPU is only useful for things like image processing, see your free services and previews in your Azure durectory before paying for additional services =D

 &nbsp;
-### Getting and running the material
+### Getting started on MS
 Clone the AzureML Notebooks repository in GitHub by running the following command on a local_directory:

 * C:\local_directory>git clone https://github.com/Azure/MachineLearningNotebooks.git